ifree92/node-export-server/README.md

 Convert Highcharts.JS charts to static image files.

+_Extended version with added `bullet` chart module into list of optional modules._

 ## What & Why

 This is a node.js application/service that converts [Highcharts.JS](http://highcharts.com) charts to static image files.